Who needs a PR Card and why?

 Travelling without a PR card

 - Do you hold a valid Passport on the below list?

-- Do you have your expired PR Card?
+- Do you have your expired Permanent Resident Card?

-- Have you already filed your PR card application with Citizenship and Immigration Canada (CIC) and have a copy of the full application to take with you?
+- Have you already filed your PR card application with Immigration, Refugees and Citizenship Canada (IRCC) and have a copy of the full application to take with you?
 Having a copy of the application is extremely helpful when the customs agent asks for proof that you are a permanent resident.
 If the decision has been made on the application, it is also beneficial to show a printed copy of this as well; if not, print the page showing that the application is received and in process.
 Click here for Application Status.

 You may advise the customs agent that the application has already been filed, the a positive decision has been made (if applicable), and that you will make sure not to leave without it in the future.
 Remember, they hold all the power, so be pleasant.

 - Please feel free to contact us if you need help or aren’t sure what to do

 Countries whose citizens do not need a visa to enter Canada as a visitor